-BIO-WEST seeks a full-time coastal ecologist with hydrographic survey experience to expand and grow its Coastal Division office in Rosenberg, Texas.
+BIO-WEST seeks a full-time entry level or experienced coastal ecologist with hydrographic survey experience to expand and grow its Coastal Division office in Rosenberg, Texas.
 Under the direction of BIO-WEST’s experienced coastal team, the ideal candidate’s duties will involve working with BIO-WEST staff from multiple offices on coastal ecology and mapping projects.
 Additional responsibilities will include assisting on native aquatic species surveys; waters of the U.S. delineations; threatened and endangered species assessments; instream flow studies; telemetry studies; restoration projects; and wildlife inventories in a variety of bays, estuaries, rivers, lakes, streams, and other environments throughout Texas and the southern U.S.

 - Conduct coastal ecological surveys including vegetation assessments, delineations, threatened and endangered species surveys, and short/long term monitoring,